yalavrinenko/lammps/doc/src/fix_mc_wpmd.rst

 """""""""""

 This fix performs Monte Carlo (MC) moves within the simulation cell or region for :doc:`wavepacket <atom_style>` atom style.
-The fix change particle's coordinates, velocities and wavepacket's width and conjugated impulse at each step.
+The fix changes particles' coordinates, velocities and wavepackets' width and conjugated momenta at each step forming a trial particle configuration.
 The new configuration can be accepted or rejected after total energy evaluation.
-If energy of the new configuration is grater than before, this configuration can be accepted with probability
+If the energy of the new configuration is grater than the enery of the previously accepted configuration, the current configuration can be accepted with probability

 .. math::
 p = A \exp(-dE/(k_{B}T)).

-This fix required arguments that describe operations that will be perform for the particle.
-On each step the only one operation will perform.
+This fix requires arguments that describe operations that will be performed for the particle while forming a trial confiuration.
+At each step only one of the following operations are performed.

-The *ix* and *ex* options mean that the fix will change particles and packets position on some small values.
+The *ix* and *ex* options mean that the fix will shift particles and packets positions by some small values.

 The *iv* and *ev* options mean that the fix will change change particles and packets velocities by small values.

-The *ew* option is valid only for wavepacket atom style and the fix will change packets width.
+The *ew* option is valid only for wavepacket atom style and the fix will change packets widths.

-The *ewp* option means that impulse related to packet width will be change during the step.
+The *ewp* option means that momenta related to the packet widths will be changed during the step.

-The *ec* option is valid only for wavepacket atom style and split representation of electron.
+The *ec* option is valid only for wavepacket atom style and the split representation of electrons.
 This option means that fix will change split coefficients for wavepackets.

-The amplitude of changes ajusted to provide 50% of accepted steps.
+The amplitude of changes is continuously ajusted to provide 50% of accepted steps in average.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-The fix does not writes any information to restarts files.
+The fix does not write any information to restarts files.

 This fix computes a vector of length 6, which can be accessed by various :doc:`output commands <Howto_output>`.
 The vector values are the following global cumulative quantities: